A SHORT SUMMARY OF THE ISSUES ADDRESSED BY

 WALKING PATH ALONG OLD COURT ROAD: Over the years OCGS has been part of several efforts to obtain a safe walking path along Old Court Road for residents who observe the Sabbath by not driving.
 The first successful portion was constructed by the state from Lightfoot Drive to Torah Drive, joining with the existing sidewalk that ended at Hidden Waters.

 More recently, as part of the PUD agreement for Old Court Crossing, a walking path has been built along the south side of Old Court Road which ends at the entrance to Hidden Waters Farm.
+And a bicycle and walking lane has been incorporated into the state mandated acceleration / deceleration lanes now in place for The Courts of Hidden Waters.

 2010 – 2020